seyiogunjuyigbe/yoketestBE/README.md

 Steps
 ---
-- Setup the database using the sample database on mLab (or any other free provider of your choice)
 - Set up a NodeJS project which has two (2) routes
 	- A route which pulls patient requests based on date ranges and symptoms
 	- A route which pulls a list of symptoms